webkul/multi-vendor-marketplace-lite-for-woocommerce/readme.txt

 8. **Seller Dashboard:** - Seller Frontend dashboard showing different statistics.

 == Changelog ==

+= 1.2.1 - 2024-11-06 =
+Added: Search features for admin on product, sellers, and queries page in the backend dashboard.
+Added: Support for webp images on seller profile update page.
+Added: Per page items settings for seller order history page on seller frontend dashboard.
+Improved: Pagination links styling on seller dashboard.
+Fixed: Deleted sellers rows are showing in the favorite sellers list.
+Fixed: Shipping not calculating correctly if multiple sellers are configured for postcodes.
+Fixed: Notification count not showing on seller dashboard.
+Fixed: Issue with creating a new seller from admin dashboard in Multisite environment.
+Fixed: Only single variation is showing on seller order view page if multiple variations are ordered in the same order.
+Fixed: Compatibility with Flatsome theme.

 = 1.2.0 - 2024-08-28 =
 Added: Action and filter hooks to manage seller google analytics features.